simonw/datasette/docs/authentication.rst

 Every request to Datasette has an associated actor value, available in the code as ``request.actor``.
 This can be ``None`` for unauthenticated requests, or a JSON compatible Python dictionary for authenticated users or API agents.

-The only required field in an actor is ``"id"``, which must be a string.
-Plugins may decide to add any other fields to the actor dictionary.
+The actor dictionary can be any shape - the design of that data structure is left up to the plugins.
+A useful convention is to include an ``"id"`` string, as demonstrated by the "root" actor below.

 Plugins can use the :ref:`plugin_actor_from_request` hook to implement custom logic for authenticating an actor based on the incoming HTTP request.